aleensd/aleensd.github.io/README.md

 3. Using FIX(Financial Information eXchange) to develop a service that facilitates secure and standardized communication for client orders and sending our order book
 4. Using Redis Stream to faciltate a relaible data handling between services.
 5. Developing end-to-end testing using cypress
+6. Creating Excel Add-in for real time pricing using PyXLL

 ### Trading PMS
 It is a digital asset trading portfolio management system designed for traders and financial investors to manage theirs investment portfolios.
 It shows their real-time trades , balance and positions.